Name: John Cooley

 Cooley | 1772-1821 |

-1795 to Elizabeth.
-(She's often referred to as a daughter of Timothy
+c1795 to Elizabeth, probably in NC.
+(She's often referred to as a

-Goode, cousin of Richard Goode, and sometimes as Richard's daughter.
+daughter of Timothy Goode, cousin of Richard Goode, and sometimes as

-and further substantiated by Y chromosomal tests (see below).
-He was
+Cooley and further substantiated by Y chromosomal tests (see

 |